Provincial Agricultural Land Commission branding logo

 Upload the completed Serving Notice Template to your application in the online ALC Portal.

-Transportation, Utility and Recreational Trail Use Proof of Serving Notice Template (fillable PDF)
+Transportation and Utility Use Proof of Serving Notice Template (fillable PDF)

 SUBMIT YOUR APPLICATION